6 employees, 1 inmate injured in Florida prison disturbance

 WEWAHITCHKA, Fla.
 (AP) — Six staff members and one inmate have been injured during a “major disturbance” at a Florida prison.

-The Florida Department of Corrections said in a news release that the Wednesday morning disturbance involved several inmates in multiple dorms at Gulf Correctional Institution Annex.
+Florida Department of Corrections spokeswoman Michelle Glady says the disturbance began about 8 a.m.
+Wednesday morning at Gulf Correctional Institution Annex and was resolved within 30 minutes.

-The release says the prison is on lockdown, but the situation is under control and none of the injuries is considered life-threatening.
+A news release says the prison remained on lockdown Wednesday afternoon, but the situation was under control, and none of the injuries was considered life-threatening.

-Inmates who were involved are being placed in confinement pending a disciplinary review.
+The release says inmates in multiple dorms were involved, but officials didn’t immediately say how many.
+The inmates were being placed in confinement pending a disciplinary review.

 Most Read Stories